damskw/damskw/README.md

 ## :star: About me

-💬 My name is Damian Skwierawski and I'm a Junior Full Stack Java Developer.
+💬 My name is Damian Skwierawski and I'm a Junior Full Stack Java Developer candidate.

+🌱 I'm an IT enthusiast and English studies graduate which also happen to be my passion and hobby among many others which may include skiing and linguistics.

+🤔 I consider myself meticulous and purposeful person on a self-development journey prepared to faced lots of challenges.
+On my journey I've already encountered many ups and downs but those downs motivate me the most.
+One of my personality traits is also curiosity and I like to do background research on many matters to get to the bottom of it so I can understand it fully.

+⚡ In 2023 I've graduated from Codecool's Full Stack Developer course which has been a great foundation for both of my hard and soft skills.

 🔭 In my repository you can find some project that I've been working on.